 If they are looking for something in their native language and your info product is well localized, they’ll find it faster.
 Just as a reminder, more than 90% of Google Traffic comes from a result show on the first page.

-So, start looking for a localization that will place your info product there.
+So, instead of translation, start looking for a localization that will place your info product there.

 If these 5 reasons aren’t enough for you, schedule a call with us to chat about all opportunities the localization of your info product can offer.

-Just before letting you go, I’ll give you a bonus:
+Just before letting you go, we’ll give you a bonus:

 Among the largest markets for localized products are France and Germany, and among the medium-sized markets are Brazil, Italy and Spain.